ItsNiklas/domjudge-docker/README.md

     $ mariadb -h localhost -P 13306 -u domjudge -pdjpw MariaDB [(none)]> USE domjudge;

+Version 8.3 also adds an Adminer container in the web interface to access the database.

 ## Upload limits

+The custom built images have these limits set to 2GB by default!
-To upload files larger than 256MB (e.g. large problem sets), use this to increase the limits in the fpm config:
+Otherwise, to upload files larger than 256MB (e.g. large problem sets), use this to increase the limits in the fpm config:

     $ docker exec -it domserver sed -ri -e 's/(php_admin_value\[memory_limit\] =).*/\1 -1/' -e 's/(php_admin_value\[upload_max_filesize\] =).*/\1 2G/' -e 's/(php_admin_value\[post_max_size\] =).*/\1 2G/' /opt/domjudge/domserver/etc/domjudge-fpm.conf
     $ docker exec -it domserver supervisorctl restart php